Profitbase/Episode-Docs/articles/invision/docs/package/howto/create.md

 ## Step by step

-1. Right-click chosen folder in Solution Explorer to add a new item, choose Package:
+1. Right-click the selected folder in the Solution Explorer to add a new item, choose Package:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTpack%20(1).png)